dojoengine/book/src/tutorial/onchain-chess/4-test.md

 }
 ```

-## Deep dive into code
+## Diving into the Code

-We first defined the players' addresses and assigned the color.
+First, we'll set up the players and their colors.

 ```rust
    let white = starknet::contract_address_const::<0x01>();
    let black = starknet::contract_address_const::<0x02>();
 ```

-Components and Systems both should be defined as array that contains all the CLASS_HASH as an element.
+We should list both Components and Systems in arrays, with each having CLASS_HASH as elements.

 ```rust
 // components